inmoonlight/confcrawl/README.md

 Crawler for lazy paper hunters 😎 <br>

-Typing is all you need to get accepted paper lists along with their arXiv links, if available. <br>
+`A single command line` is all you need to get accepted paper lists along with their arXiv links, if available. <br>
 Results are saved in `tsv` in `result` directory if not assigned.
 Below is an example of EMNLP 2020, which can be found in `result/emnlp_2020.tsv`: